suefeng/earth-meteorite-landings/README.md

    - table view with each field in its own column
    - data sortable by column
+   - a way to filter the data

 2. The ability to search for individual meteorites by Name and/or ID.

-   - filter and display results as you type
+   - searchable and display results as you type

 3. The ability to save a list of their favorite meteorites that persists across browser sessions and tabs.